Andreas Stamatiadis: Managerial career

-The former manager of Stamatiadis at AEK, Jenő Csaknády, with whom he shared mutual respect and family friendship, having recognized his abilities and high level of perception,encouraged him to get involved in coaching and helped him attend coaching schools and obtain a diploma.
-The first team he undertook was Rodos in 1969, where he spent one season.
-The following season, he became the manager of Trikala, where under his instructions they got the promotion to the first divison.
-In the summer of 1971, Stamatiadis took the wheel of Lamia and he guided them semi-finals of the Cup, which is their best campaign in the tournament.
+The former manager of Stamatiadis at AEK, Jenő Csaknády, having recognized his abilities and high level of perception, encouraged him to get involved in coaching and helped him attend coaching schools and obtain a diploma.
+In the summer of 1969, shortly after his official retirement as a footballer, he followed the instructions of his former manager and traveled to Cologne, where he attended the local coaching school and became a manager himself.
+Upon his return to Greece it did not take long for Stamatiadis to begin his new career, as he was appointed manager at Rodos, where he spent one season.
+The following season, he became the manager of Trikala, where under his instructions they got the promotion to the first division.
+In the summer of 1971, Stamatiadis took charge at Lamia and he guided them to the semi-finals of the Cup, which is their best campaign in the tournament.
 In 1973 signed at Anagennisi Karditsa, where he spent a year before joining Chalkida.

-In the summer of 1974 Stamatiadis returned to AEK and took charge of the club's academies.
-On 19 July 1976 he was promoted to the assistant of František Fadrhonc.
-In his first season in his new position, AEK made the campaign, where they reached the semi-finals of the UEFA Cup.
-On 23 September 1977, when the Czech was fired, Stamatiadis took charge of the team's bench until a replacement was found, achineving 3 wins in the same number of matches.
-On 11 October, when Zlatko Čajkovski was hired as the replacement for Fadrhonc, he kept his position as the assistant manager.
-At the end of the season AEK reached the conquest of the domestic double.
-In the following season Stamatiadis continued working as his assistant manager next to Ferenc Puskás.
-When the Hungarian manager was removed from the technical leadership of the club on 17 March 1979, he stepped at again as the head coach until the end of the season with the task of keeping the team at the top of the standings, something that he eventually achieved, while at the same time he reached the Cup final, losing 3–1 to Panionios.
+On 19 June 1975 Stamatiadis returned to AEK Athens and took charge of the club's academies.
+On 19 July 1976 he was promoted as the assistant of František Fadrhonc.
+In his first season in his new position, AEK reached the semi-finals of the UEFA Cup.
+On 23 September 1977, when Fadrhonc was fired, Stamatiadis took charge in his place until a replacement was found, achieving 3 wins in the same number of matches.
+On 11 October, when Zlatko Čajkovski was appointed, he kept his position as the assistant manager.
+At the end of the season AEK won the domestic double.
+In the following season Stamatiadis continued working as assistant manager next to Ferenc Puskás.
+When the Hungarian manager was removed from the technical leadership of the club on 17 March 1979, he stepped again as the head coach until the end of the season with the task of keeping the team at the top of the standings.
+Stamatiadis succeeded in his task, winning the second championship in a row, while at the same time missed an opportunity for a repeat of the last season's domestic double, as they reached the Cup final, losing 3–1 to Panionios.